Travel Insurance Plans for 40+ Travelers

 Tips for Choosing Wisely

 Think about healthcare costs in your destination and ensure the plan covers pre-existing conditions.
 If your pre-existing conditions are what you are most concerned about, a new travel insurance focused on medical issues may not be the most effective for you.
 Many countries allow travelers to use their medical care and pay directly.
 Often these are much cheaper than US/Canadian medical costs.
 Hence the reason for medical tourism.
-Use provider comparisons to find the plan that aligns with the risks of your trip.
+Use travel insurance comparisons to find the plan that aligns with the risks of your trip.

 Beth Godlin, president of Aon Affinity Travel Practice, notes: